mzazon/awesome-cloud-projects/aws/building-file-portals-with-transfer-family/building-file-portals-with-transfer-family.md

 2. AWS CLI v2 installed and configured with appropriate credentials
 3. Basic understanding of identity management concepts (SAML, OIDC)
 4. An existing IAM Identity Center instance (account or organization level)
-5. Estimated cost: $10-25 per month for resources created (varies by usage)
+5. Estimated cost: $360-400 per month for resources created (primarily web app units at $0.50/hour)

 > **Note**: This recipe assumes you have an IAM Identity Center instance configured.
 If not, the web app creation process can help you set one up.